mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 A congestion control mechanism could respond to actual packet loss (detected by timeouts), or to impending packet loss (signaled by mechanisms such as Explicit Congestion Notification {{?RFC3168}}).

-For real-time traffic, it is best that the QUIC implementation use a congestion controller that seeks to minimize queueing delays.
+For real-time traffic, it is best that the QUIC implementation use a congestion controller that aims at keeping queues, and thus the latency, at intermediary network elements as short as possible.
+Delay-based congestion control algorithms might use, for example, an increasing one-way delay as a signal of impending congestion, and adjust the sending rate to prevent continued increases in one-way delay.

 A wide variety of congestion control algorithms for real-time media have been developed (for example, "Google Congestion Controller" {{?I-D.draft-ietf-rmcat-gcc}}).
 The IETF has defined two such algorithms in Experimental RFCs (SCReAM {{?RFC8298}} and NADA {{?RFC8698}}).